 Instability in Your Daily Life

 Mental illness can make it difficult to cope with everyday life.
-It can interfere with keeping a job and interacting with others.
+It can inhibit your ability to keep a job and interact with others.
 Severe depression makes it difficult to get out of bed, let alone get dressed and out of the house to work.
+Loss of a job could lead to losing your home.
 Anxiety or PTSD can make communication difficult.
-If you can’t keep a job, you could lose your home.
 Financial issues make it even more challenging to treat mental illness and pull yourself out of your situation.
 NAMI estimates that about one-quarter of homeless adults in shelters have a serious mental illness.

 Untreated mental illness clouds your judgment, making you believe that there is no way out.
-Over 90 percent of suicides can be attributed to a mental illness that wasn’t treated.
+It is estimated that approximately 90 percent of suicides can be attributed to a mental illness that wasn’t treated.

 Get Help Today